AlCalzone/ioBroker.zwave2/README.md

 ### 0.14.8 (2020-06-03)
 * Fixed an issue where secure sleeping nodes could block all communication with other nodes

-### 0.14.7 (2020-06-03)
-* Fixed an issue where interviews could get stuck for sleeping nodes
-* Fixed a crash that happened when decoding a secure message with an unsupported payload

-### 0.14.6 (2020-06-02)
-* Added support for `Protection CC`
-* Fixed several bugs in `Security CC`
-* Updates from a node that span multiple messages are now correctly decoded
-* During the startup, device objects are created for asleep and dead nodes.
-This allows removing failed devices from the network even after the cache was cleared.

 ## License